xiix0/scam/README.md

-You may be gone tomorrow, but that doesn't mean that you weren't here today.
+You will receive a legacy which will place you above want.